 Benefits of practicing yoga asanas

-Performing asanas have a vast range of benefits, both physical and spiritual.
+Performing asanas has a wide range of benefits, both physical and spiritual.
+Many yoga asanas help improve flexibility and strength, while others are grounding and promote relaxation.

-Asanas, in the Hatha tradition of yoga, often involves a lot of breathing exercises also.
-This combination of breath and movement can help to reduce stress and anxiety levels and improve focus.
+In the Hatha tradition of yoga, asanas often involve breathing exercises.
+This combination of breath and movement can help reduce stress and anxiety and improve focus.

 Really, many asanas are incredibly beneficial in terms of what they can do for the mind and body.

-Now that you know more about how the term asana is defined in modern times, below are a few common asanas to help you become more familiar with a few yoga poses or asanas.
+Now that you know more about how the term asana is defined in modern times, three yoga asanas that are commonly practiced today are:

 1. Balasana (Child's pose)